Job prospects Recording Studio Technician in Alberta

 We have updated this page to reflect the transition to the 2021 version of the National Occupational Classification (NOC).
 This means that the occupation "recording studio technician" was moved from the group Audio and video recording technicians (NOC 5225) to the group Audio and video recording technicians (NOC 52113).

 Explore current and future job prospects for people working as a "recording studio technician" in Alberta or Canada.

 Job opportunities in Alberta

-The employment outlook will be limited for Audio and video recording technicians (NOC 5225) in Alberta for the 2019-2021 period.
+The employment outlook will be moderate for Audio and video recording technicians (NOC 5225) in Alberta for the 2022-2024 period.

 The following factors contributed to this outlook:

 - Employment growth will lead to several new positions.

 - Not many positions will become available due to retirements.

 - There are several unemployed workers with recent experience in this occupation.

 Here are some key facts about Audio and video recording technicians in Alberta: